Tim Lashar

-Timothy Alan Lashar (born September 5, 1964) is an American former professional football placekicker in the National Football League (NFL).
+Timothy Alan Lashar (born September 5, 1964) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Oklahoma Sooners.

 Early life

 Lashar was born in Santa Monica, California, and moved several times growing up.
 He started high school in Barrington, Illinois, and attended Barrington High School.
 He moved to Texas and graduated from Plano Senior High School in Plano in 1982.
 Lashar was lightly recruited in high school and enrolled at the University of Oklahoma as a walk-on over a similar offer from Arkansas.

 College career

 Lashar joined the Oklahoma Sooners as a walk-on and redshirted as a true freshman in 1982.
 He served as the primary kicker for the team for the next four seasons, including the 1985 national championship team.
 Lashar was named Orange Bowl Most Valuable Player in the 1985 National Championship game, kicking four field goals - an Orange Bowl record at the time.

 As a senior in 1986, Lashar made 12 of 15 field goal attempts and made all 66 extra points attempted and was named first-team All-Big Eight Conference.
 He finished his collegiate career with a then-school record 48 field goal attempts and scored 321 points.